 The closest airport to Byron Bay is Ballina Byron Gateway Airport.
 Jetstar, Virgin Australia, Regional Express and FlyPelican have flights from Sydney, Melbourne and Newcastle to Byron Bay.

 If you are flying in from overseas, you will have to connect either through Sydney or Melbourne first then take a domestic flight to Byron Bay.

-Shuttle Bus from Ballina Airport to Byron Bay
+There are two options to travel from Ballina Airport to Byron Bay:

 If you already have a rental car and will be driving to Byron Bay, you could be coming from Sydney, Brisbane or Gold Coast.

-From Sydney to Byron Bay, it will take over 8 hours of driving.
+- Sydney to Byron Bay – it will take over 8 hours of driving.
 The total distance from Sydney to Byron Bay is about 766km.
 It is a long drive!
 You might want to split it up and visit Port Macquarie or Coffs Harbour in between Sydney and Byron Bay.

-Driving from Brisbane is much closer.
-It will take about 2 hours to drive the total distance of 166km from Brisbane to Byron Bay.
+- Brisbane to Byron Bay – it will take about 2 hours to drive the total distance of 166km from Brisbane to Byron Bay.
 The route will pass by Gold Coast as well.
 Byron Bay makes an excellent weekend trip from Brisbane!

-Whether you are in Surfer’s Paradise, Burleigh Heads, or Coolangatta in the Gold Coast area, it will take over an hour and about 95km to get to Byron Bay.
+- Gold Coast to Byron Bay – it will take over an hour and about 95km to get to Byron Bay.

 How to get around Byron Bay